hellflame/argparse/README.md

 parser.add_argument("-s", "--full", type=valid_type)
 ```

-The difference is that, python can return any type from the type function `valid_type` , and you can just return a `File` type in there
+The difference is that, python can return any type from the type function `valid_type` , and you can just return a `file` type in there

-There is a little problem if Argument return a `*File` in go. the `*File` might be used somewhere before, which makes it non-idempotent, and you need to `Close` the file somewhere, or the memory may leak.
-Instead of a `*File` to use with danger, you can manage the resouce much safer:
+There could arise some problems if a `*File` is returned in go. the `*File` might be used somewhere before, which makes it non-idempotent, and you need to `Close` the file somewhere, or the memory may leak, the resource management can be a problem.
+Instead of using `*File` with danger, you can manage the resouce in much safer way:

 ```go
 func dealFile(path) {